Etempa-Web-Solutions/Joy-Theme-Documentation/General/coding-style.md

 - Widths (specifically container widths)
 - Font styles (face, weights)

+{: .warning }
+> !important
+>
-Try to avoid !important where possible and do not rely on CSS positioning to overwrite styles.
+> Try to avoid `!important` where possible and do not rely on CSS positioning to overwrite styles.
 Use more specific definitions.

 All partial file names to begin with _